Nobel Peace Prize Ceremony

 Folk Museum, Oslo, December.
 Christmas markets are a popular feature in Norwegian towns and cities from the end of November up to the day before Christmas Eve.
 One of the most famous is the open air market held at the Folk Museum on Bygdøy, Oslo, the first two weekends in December.
 The market boasts some 120 stalls selling all manners of arts and crafts, Christmas decorations, and seasonal food.
 Christmas carols and a Santa's workshop add to the fun.
-Read more about the museum.
-This year: 3-4 and 10-11 December 2011.
+This year: First two weekends in December 2013.

 Gingerbread Town (Pepperkakebyen)

 Bergen, December.
-The world's largest gingerbread town is on display at Torgallmenningen, in the centre of Bergen.
+The world's largest gingerbread town is on display at Torgallmenningen, in the center of Bergen.
 Every year since 1991, the inhabitants of Bergen (kindergartens, schools, companies and private persons) have been bringing their home-made contributions to help build a brand new gingerbread town.
 This is one to appeal to both kids and grown-ups - a feast for the eyes, if not the tastebuds.
-Read more about Bergen.
-This year: 25 November-31 December 2011.
+This year: Dates yet to be announced.